 by Janelle Sorensen, Content Director at Elemental Green and Chief Strategist at gro gud

-Adding a complete water filtration system to your home is a 2016 trend that will carry over into 2017, say the talk show hosts of The Real Estate Report.
+Adding a water filtration system to your home is a 2017 trend that will carry over into 2018.
 Rising health concerns and water crises in the news have sparked people’s desire to check out how their water quality measures up and to take precautions to protect and improve it.
 Healthy living is gaining in prominence, too, and clean water is a key ingredient.